Two-Color Mistake Rib Cowl

 Materials

-- Color A: 2 skeins of Purl Soho’s Season Alpaca, 100% super baby alpaca.
-Each skein is 218 yards; approximately 431 yards required.
+- Color A: 2 skeins of Purl Soho’s Season Alpaca, 100% super baby alpaca yarn.
+Each skein of this sport weight yarn is 218 yards; approximately 431 yards required.
 We used Stillwater Blue.

 - Color B: 2 skeins of Season Alpaca.
 Approximately 431 yards required.
 We used Heirloom White.